atbcb/usab-uswds/_pages/advancing-access/initiatives/ai/resources.md

 ###### Additional Resources

 - Learn more about [past research](https://www.afb.org/research-and-initiatives/research) conducted by the American Foundation for the Blind (AFB).
-- Read a [recent chapter](https://doi.org/10.4337/9781803926728.00022) written by **Dr. Damien P. Williams**, entitled "Disabling AI: Biases and Values Embedded in Artificial Intelligence".
+- Read a [recent chapter](https://doi.org/10.4337/9781803926728.00022) written by Dr. Damien P. Williams, entitled "Disabling AI: Biases and Values Embedded in Artificial Intelligence".

 #### Afternoon Session Speaker Organizations